olliezdai13/SmartFridge/README.md

 ## LLM Integration

 - The server wires up an OpenAI Responses client during startup when an API key is present.
-- `/api/llm` accepts an uploaded image filename plus a prompt and returns the model's plain-text answer.
+- `/api/llm` accepts an uploaded image filename (prompt optional) and returns the model's plain-text answer.
 - Errors surface as JSON with appropriate HTTP codes (`400` validation, `404` missing image, `503` when the client is not configured).
 - Future work: ingest responses into storage, enrich result payloads, and feed the data back into the inventory service.